techjoomla/techjoomla-lib/src/fields/README.md

 # Documentation for fields as part of the tj library
+This folder contains several nifty Joomla! jfields created by us across various projects.
+It's fun to create these fields, and keep on improving them across projects.

 ## Inputbox with character counter (textcounter)
-This fields is an extension to a normal input field that shows a counter below the input box that can show the character length.
-If a maxlength is specified for the inputbox, the field can also display remaining characters.
+This field is an extension to a normal text input field that displays a counter below the input box to indicate the character length of the field value.
+If the `maxlength` attribute is specified for the inputbox, the field can also display remaining characters.
 This field adds a new `countertext` attribute where you can specify the text that shows the counter.
-It's possible to use 3 replacement tokens which will dynamically be replaced with the right values when the field loads.
+It's possible to use 3 replacement tokens `{maxlength}`, `{used}` and `{remaining}` which will dynamically be replaced with the right values when the field loads.
 The text and values load in a span element with a unique id so it's possible to style it independently.

 *Usage*
 ```xml